stepanyurkiv/Homekit/README.md

 ## Build instructions

-This is a application to be used with `Espressif IoT Development Framework (ESP-IDF)`.
+This is a application to be used with `Espressif IoT Development Framework (ESP-IDF)` and `arduino-esp32`.

 Please check ESP-IDF docs for getting started instructions and install instructions.

 [Espressif IoT Development Framework](https://github.com/espressif/esp-idf)

+Once the ESP-IDF is installed:

 ```shell
 $ git clone https://github.com/An00bIS47/Homekit